Grasmere (village): Rushbearing

 Grasmere's Rushbearing Ceremony, centred on St Oswald's Church, has ancient origins.
 The present-day ceremony is an annual event which features a procession through the village with bearings made from rushes and flowers.
 In this procession there are also six Maids of Honour, a brass band, the church choir, and others carrying their own decorated rush-bearing.

 Sports

 The annual Grasmere Sports in August were first held in 1852.
 Participants compete in a variety of sports, including Cumberland wrestling, fell running and hound trails (similar to drag hunting).

 Sweetmeats

-Grasmere contains the winner of the "Get Started Award 2014" awarded by the Institute of Enterprise and Entrepreneurs: the Handmade Chocolate Shop.
 Grasmere Gingerbread is made to a "secret recipe" popularised by Sarah Nelson (1815–1904).
 By the early 19th century, Grasmere gingerbread was being sold as fairings and as a popular seller in its own right.
 Poet Dorothy Wordsworth wrote in 1803 that she and her brother William craved the gingerbread.

+Grasmere contains the winner of the "Get Started Award 2014" awarded by the Institute of Enterprise and Entrepreneurs: the Chocolate Cottage.